Cray History, Family Crest & Coats of Arms

 - Robert Cray, American blues musician/singer

-- Mary Cray, American Democrat politician, Delegate to Democratic National Convention from Pennsylvania, 1996
+- Mary Cray, American Democratic Party politician, Delegate to Democratic National Convention from Pennsylvania, 1996

-- D. H. Cray, American Democrat politician, Alternate Delegate to Democratic National Convention from Vermont, 1924
+- D. H. Cray, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Vermont, 1924

-- Andrew Cray, American Democrat politician, Chair of Hunterdon County Democratic Party, 1945
+- Andrew Cray, American Democratic Party politician, Chair of Hunterdon County Democratic Party, 1945

 Related Stories +